learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/Intro_To_Microservices/Intro_To_Microservices.md

 4. **Decentralized Data Management**: Aim for decentralized data management within microservices, avoiding shared databases and instead favoring independent data stores per service.
 This minimizes data coupling and enhances service autonomy, promoting scalability and resilience.

 5. **Asynchronous Communication**: Embrace asynchronous communication patterns, such as event-driven architecture or message queues, to decouple services and improve responsiveness.
 This allows services to operate independently and handle workload spikes more effectively.
+For further exploration of this concept, interested readers can refer to additional resources on event-driven architecture and message queuing systems.

 6. **Fault Tolerance and Resilience**: Design microservices with fault tolerance and resilience in mind, incorporating mechanisms like circuit breakers, retries, and fallback strategies to handle failures gracefully.
 This enhances system reliability and minimizes downtime.